 The suggestion of Chivas in the Blood and Sand No. 2 is a fantastic place to begin for a mixable blended scotch.
 Any of the bottlings from Johnnie Walker would be excellent as well and this brand gives you the option to make the drink as luxurious as you like.
-When it comes to a truly affordable mixing scotch, you really cannot beat Dewar's White Label.
+When it comes to a truly affordable mixing scotch, another option is Dewar's White Label.

-Compared to other 'up' cocktails like the Rob Roy, the Blood and Sand is mild.
-It has almost half the alcohol and a lot of that is due to the short pour of whiskey and the low- or no-alcohol mixers.
+Compared to other "up" cocktails like the Rob Roy, the Blood and Sand is mild.
+It has almost half the alcohol from the short pour of whiskey and the low- or no-alcohol mixers.
 No matter which Blood and Sand you choose to mix up, you're looking at a cocktail that's about 16% ABV (32 proof).